Animatron/player/doc/API.md

       'bgColor': undefined, // background color of player canvas (so, if animation will have transparent
-                            // background or semi-transparent, this color will be visible through) 'audioEnabled': true, // do load audio files and play sound in player 'controlsEnabled': undefined, // specifies if controls/info-block overlay should be shown over a player,
+                            // background or semi-transparent, this color will be visible through) 'audioEnabled': true, // do load audio files and play sound in player 'shadowsEnabled': true, // do render shadows, sometimes it affects performance 'controlsEnabled': undefined, // specifies if controls/info-block overlay should be shown over a player,
                                     // `false` means disable controls and don't show/call them at all.
                                     // `undefined` means `auto` (dependent on `mode`)